cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/01-getting-started/README.md

 ## Deploy

-First of all, customize your variables by copying `.auto.tfvars.example` to `.auto.tfvars`.
+First of all, customize your terraform values by copying `.auto.tfvars.example` to `.auto.tfvars`.

 Initialize the root module and any associated configuration for providers and finally create the resources and deploy CloudBees CI to an EKS Cluster.
 Please refer to [Getting Started - Amazon EKS Blueprints for Terraform - Deploy](https://aws-ia.github.io/terraform-aws-eks-blueprints/getting-started/#deploy)

-In case, it is required to review the resources before applying the changes, remove the flag `-auto-approve` from the commands.

 For more detailed information, see the documentation for the [Terraform Core workflow](https://www.terraform.io/intro/core-workflow).

+TODO: Deloyed resources link to AWS Resource Groups

 > [!TIP]
 > These steps are automated in the [Makefile](../../Makefile) at the root of the project under the target `tfDeploy`.